Jama Williamson

 Jama Williamson (born March 12, 1974) is an American actress.
 She was active in New York City theater throughout the early 2000s, during which she appeared in such shows as Avery Crozier's Eat the Runt, Hunt Holman's Spanish Girl, A. R. Gurney's Sylvia and Simon Mendes da Costa's Losing Louis.
-She also appeared in an Off Broadway musical adaptation of the pornographic film Debbie Does Dallas, and she is featured in the show's original cast recording soundtrack.
+She also appeared in Debbie Does Dallas: The Musical, an off-Broadway musical adaptation of the pornographic film Debbie Does Dallas, and she is featured in the show's original cast recording.

 Williamson, who was born in Evansville, Indiana, has appeared in such shows as Law & Order, Numb3rs and Chappelle's Show, and her voice was featured in the 2004 video game Grand Theft Auto: San Andreas.
 In 2005, Williamson was cast as the wife of James Van Der Beek in the CBS sitcom pilot Three, which was ultimately not picked up.
 Since 2009, she has made regular guest appearances on the NBC comedy series Parks and Recreation as Wendy Haverford, the ex-wife of regular character Tom Haverford, played by Aziz Ansari.
 She also starred as Principal Mullins on the Nickelodeon series School of Rock.

 Career

 Theater

 Williamson was active in New York City theater throughout the early 2000s, during which time she was represented by the Paradigm Talent Agency.

 In 2000, she appeared in Eat the Runt, a comedy by Avery Crozier about a job applicant's series of bizarre interviews at an art museum.
 During this production, by Mefisto Theater Company at Altered Stages, the actors had to be prepared to play every role in the play and, before each show, the audience drew tickets which determined what actors play which characters.
 The New York Times reviewer Lawrence Van Gelder said the gimmick was novel, but in the end, "the cast has probably had more sustained fun than the audience".

 In the summer of 2001, Williamson again appeared in Eat the Runt at The American Place Theatre, this time without the constant role switching.
 She played a second applicant trying to get the museum job, who claims the protagonist is actually her scorned love interest who is only pretending to seek the job in order to hurt her chances.

 In the summer of 2002, she appeared in an Off Broadway production of Hunt Holman's Spanish Girl at the Second Stage Theatre.
 The show was about a college student who had a summer fling relationship with a 15-year-old girl, then tries to end it.
 Williamson played Jolene, the strong-willed college girlfriend of the protagonist, who does not know about his affair.
 New York Daily News writer Robert Dominguez praised her "strong performance".
 Marjorie Gunner of New York Voice called Williamson a scene-stealer, and said she played the role "like the center of gravity".